amitkumarsaw/Object-Oriented-Programming-OOP/README.md

 My name is Raj
 I am 25 years old
 ```
 This is also a reason why we use OOP.

+**Now this may seem like a lot of work just to print names and ages and many of you might be thinking why not print the names and ages directly using the predefined function `print()`.
+Well you may be right in this case but classes are gonna be a lot more useful in large scale programming.
+So just try to accept the concepts without overthinking it**

 ## Why OOP?
 OOP makes code organized, reusable, and easy to maintain.